http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

 Both filters use a `PaymentCheck` function to determine whether a request is `Free` or `Required`, allowing you to mix free and paid tools in the same server:

 {{< kotlin file="x402_tool_example.kt" >}}

+### MPP Payment-Protected MCP

+The `http4k-ai-mcp-mpp` module integrates the [Machine Payments Protocol (MPP)](/ecosystem/connect/reference/mpp/) with MCP, allowing you to require payments for MCP interactions.
+Unlike x402, MPP has no facilitator — you implement `MppVerifier` directly.
+Payment credentials are exchanged via the MCP `_meta` field on requests and responses.

+The module provides two filters:

+- **`MppToolFilter`** - A `ToolFilter` that wraps individual tools with payment challenges.
+Credentials are sent in `_meta["org.paymentauth/credential"]` and receipts are returned in `_meta["org.paymentauth/receipt"]`.
+Returns structured errors with challenges when payment is missing or invalid.
+- **`McpFilters.MppPaymentRequired`** - A lower-level `McpFilter` that operates on raw MCP JSON-RPC requests, enabling payment gating on any MCP resource — tools, prompts, resources, or any other server capability.

+Both filters use an `MppPaymentCheck` function to determine whether a request is `Free` or `Required`, allowing you to mix free and paid capabilities in the same server.

+Use `MppToolFilter` to protect individual tools:

+{{< kotlin file="mpp_tool_example.kt" >}}

+Use `McpFilters.MppPaymentRequired` to gate all MCP requests at the protocol level — tools, prompts, resources, and any other capability:

+{{< kotlin file="mpp_mcp_filter_example.kt" >}}

 ### MCP Apps: Server-Rendered UI